 In reality, the alleged contention between them is just another attempt to show that they, too, were at doctrinal odds.
-To read Peter and/or James as opponents of Paul is to force a preconceived notion onto the text that the New Testament simply does not support (see “The New Testament: Rightly Divided or Torn Apart?”).
+To read Peter and/or James as opponents of Paul is to force a preconceived notion onto the text that the New Testament simply does not support.
 An increasing number of commentators today see no reason to maintain the fiction of such a split, which was postulated by Martin Luther in the 16th century and considered by so many writers since then without closely reading the biblical accounts in their entire context.
 A 2007 book on James includes a chapter titled “The Letter of James as a Document of Paulinism?”
 Author Margaret M. Mitchell notes that the epistle of James actually makes sense of the epistles of Paul and in the process offers a reconciliation of Paul “with the ‘pillars’”—the church’s leaders including James.

 Almost without exception, the books of the New Testament each address or at least take note of external opposition faced by the apostles and the church as a whole in the first century.

 The book of Acts provides the earliest record of the young church, beginning with Jesus ascending to heaven and sending the Holy Spirit to strengthen the tiny group of followers.
 The first clear mention of competition, other than from the religious sects in Jerusalem, is found in Acts 8:9–24, the account of Simon Magus in Samaria.
 Although Acts doesn’t devote time to Simon’s subsequent activity, second-century writings indicate that he went on to establish himself as a competitor to the church and that he made significant inroads.